Call: 619.267.8303 Text: 855.487.1609 Fax: 619.267.4835 Email: info@sdfamilyderm.com Billing: billing@sdfamilyderm.com

 Phototherapy with Narrow-Band Ultraviolet B Light (nb-UVB):

-Our National City office has a Daavlin UV Series Full Body Narrow-Band Ultraviolet B Light Box.
+Our National City and El Cajon offices have a Daavlin UV Series Full Body Narrow-Band Ultraviolet B Light Box.

-We also have a M series Narrow-Band Ultraviolet B Hand Box and Foot Box.
+We also have an M Series Narrow-Band Ultraviolet B Hand Box and Foot Box available at our National City location only.

 What is Phototherapy?

-Phototherapy is the use of light to treat psoriasis, vitiligo, eczema, itch, lichen planus, and other skin disorders.
-In treatments, the skin is exposed to a special type of light which comes from a medical device commonly referred to as a phototherapy unit.
-The medical lamps in these phototherapy units emit ultraviolet (UV) light in a wavelength that creates changes within the skin cells.
-The cells in most patients then begin to behave normally, which reduces or eliminates the symptoms of the skin disease.
+Phototherapy is the use of light to treat psoriasis, vitiligo, eczema, chronic itch, lichen planus, and other inflammatory skin disorders.
+In treatments, the skin is exposed to a special type of light emitted from a medical device commonly referred to as a phototherapy unit.
+The medical lamps in these units emit ultraviolet (UV) light at a specific wavelength that creates therapeutic changes within skin cells.
+For most patients, this causes the cells to begin behaving normally, which substantially reduces or eliminates the symptoms of the skin disease.

 Patch Testing

-Dermatologists apply patch tests in patients with dermatitis, to find out whether their skin condition may be caused or aggravated by a contact allergy.
-Patch tests are not the same as skin prick tests, which are used by allergists to diagnose hay fever allergy.
+Dermatologists apply patch tests in patients with dermatitis to evaluate whether their skin condition is caused or aggravated by a specific contact allergy.
+Patch tests are completely different from standard allergy skin prick tests, which are typically used by allergists to diagnose airborne or hay fever allergies.

-A range of substances can be used for patch testing.
-A baseline series such as the T.R.U.E.
-(Thin-layer Rapid Use Epicutaneous) Patch Test is applied to the patient, together with specific tests appropriate to the individual.
-We also offer the American Core Tray which is a more comprehensive patch testing option and includes >80 allergens.
+A broad range of compounds can be utilized for target patch screening.
+A baseline screening series such as the T.R.U.E.
+(Thin-layer Rapid Use Epicutaneous) Patch Test is standardly applied to the patient, alongside specific testing materials relevant to an individual’s daily or work exposures.
+We also offer the American Core Tray, which provides a more comprehensive patch testing configuration testing over 80 discrete allergens.

 Botox for Hyperhidrosis

-In 2004, the U.S. Food & Drug Administration (FDA) approved BOTOX (onabotulinumtoxinA) for the treatment of severe primary axillary hyperhidrosis (excessive sweating of the underarms) in patients unable to obtain relief using antiperspirants
+In 2004, the U.S. Food & Drug Administration (FDA) approved BOTOX (onabotulinumtoxinA) for treating severe primary axillary hyperhidrosis (excessive sweating of the underarms) in adult patients who are unable to find medical relief using clinical strength antiperspirants.

-OnabotulinumtoxinA is a natural, purified protein with the ability to temporarily block the secretion of the chemical that is responsible for "turning on" the body's sweat glands.
-By blocking, or interrupting, this chemical messenger, botulinum toxin "turns off" sweating at the area where it has been injected.
-Botox injections are very shallow, meaning that the medicine is injected just below the surface of the skin, where it remains.
+OnabotulinumtoxinA is a natural, purified protein capable of temporarily blocking the chemical pathways responsible for triggering the body's sweat glands.
+By interrupting this chemical messenger at the local site, botulinum toxin successfully puts a pause on sweating in the targeted treatment fields.
+Botox injections are shallow and highly localized, meaning the medication remains just below the top surface level of the skin where it is placed.

 Full Body Skin Exams

-Every patient is offered a full body skin exam.
-During an exam we throughly examine your skin looking for any signs of pre-cancer, cancer, or atypical lesions.
+Every patient is routinely offered a comprehensive full body skin exam.
+During this process, we thoroughly review your skin surface layout from head to toe, looking closely for any developments indicating pre-cancer, active skin cancer, or atypical lesions.

-If you have any questions about the above services, please do not hesitate to contact us.
+If you have any questions about the specialty services listed above, please do not hesitate to contact our office staff.